 Are alternative investments right for you?

-Many types of alternative investments are only accessible to investors with a high income or high net worth.
+Many types of alternative investments are accessible only to investors with high incomes or high net worths.
 Regulatory requirements may require you to be an accredited investor, meaning that either your net worth -- excluding your home -- is greater than $1 million or your earned income exceeds $200,000 per year.

-Investing in alternative assets often requires a lot of capital, and the investments can be illiquid, so they’re not easily bought or sold.
-Many online marketplaces for alternative investments have multi-year minimum holding requirements for the alternative assets.
+Investing in alternative assets often requires a great deal of capital, and these investments can be illiquid, making them difficult to buy or sell.
+Many online marketplaces for alternative investments have multiyear minimum holding requirements for the assets.

-Owning alternative assets is best suited for investors whose portfolios are already diversified.
+Owning alternative assets is best suited for investors with diversified portfolios.
 If you are happy with your allocations to traditional securities such as stocks, bonds, and exchange-traded funds (ETFs), then allocating money to alternative assets may be a good fit.

-As for which alternative investment types to choose, you can consider your appetite for risk, your investing time horizon, and how much time you have to devote to investing.
-Once you've considered these elements, you can identify the specific alternative investments that most appeal to you.
+As for which alternative investment types to choose, consider your appetite for risk, your investing time horizon, and how much time you have to devote to investing.
+Then you can identify the specific alternative investments that appeal to you most.